 Mayo North offers a vast selection of outdoor activities and the area is often referred to as a destination for the outdoors adventurer.
 In Mayo North, there is something for everyone, its renown amongst hill walkers, climbers and adventure seekers, but with that being said, the first point of call for all adventure enthusiasts is Nephin.
-Nephin is the second highest mountain in Connaught and its also on the top 12 things to do in Crossmolina which can be accessed from here
+Nephin is the second highest mountain in Connaught and climbing Nephin is also one of the top 12 things to do in Crossmolina!

 Nephin can be accessed by different routes.
-Although there is no ‘one way’ to climb the mountain, it is advisable to seek advice before the ascent.
+Although there is no one way to climb the mountain, it is advisable to seek advice before the ascent.
 Information and guide access can be obtained by contacting Crossmolina Tourist Office (096 30935) or visiting crossmolina.ie.

 A cairn marks the summit which sets itself an amazing view of the surrounding countryside.
 You will encounter the vast blankets of bog in the Erris regions.